JVerbruggen/jrides/docs/advanced_coaster_yml/sections.md

 A section that a vehicle drives on, waits, and is released with gravity.

 **Specification**
-- engage: Percentage of how far along the section the vehicle should engage with the behaviour (0.0 to 1.0)
+- **engage**: Percentage of how far along the section the vehicle should engage with the behaviour (0.0 to 1.0)
-- driveSpeed: Vehicle speed when passing through the section
+- **driveSpeed**: Vehicle speed when passing through the section
-- acceleration: Vehicle acceleration when going too slow
+- **acceleration**: Vehicle acceleration when going too slow
-- deceleration: Vehicle deceleration when going too fast
+- **deceleration**: Vehicle deceleration when going too fast
-- waitIntervalTicks: Amount of ticks the vehicle waits before releasing it to gravity
+- **waitIntervalTicks**: Amount of ticks the vehicle waits before releasing it to gravity

 **Example**